clustervision/trinityX/doc/ps_ha_storage.rst

     Typical usage: local shared block device (shared disk, JBOD with mdraid or LVM).

+    Available in: HA, non-HA.

 - ``drbd``

     Two block devices must exist, one on each controller.
 At installation time those block devices are set up as a DRBD replicated volume and formatted, and at runtime the DRBD volume is mounted at ``STDCFG_TRIX_ROOT`` on the active controller.
 The subfolders are exported via NFS from the active controller to the passive controller and the nodes.

     Typical usage: controllers without shared block device.

+    Available in: HA only.